 - Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+Provide rationale indicating that wetland is directly abutting an RPW: Wetlands abutting the RPWs share a boundary. - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW:
+Provide rationale indicating that wetland is directly abutting an RPW: Wetlands abutting the RPWs share a boundary.

-Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: 3.8 acres.

-Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.
-5.
+5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.